kavitagupta972/NetflixApp/README.md

 # Creating NetflixApp clone just for demo purpose along with ChatGPT
 # create-react-app
 # configured tailwindcss in our app
-# configure firebase for authentication
+# configure firebase for
+# configure BrowserRoute for routing
+# Built Header

 # Features
 - login/signup